laharisetty29/FUTURE_FS_01/README.md

 # 🌐 Lahari Gadamsetty — Personal Portfolio

-A modern, responsive, and visually appealing personal portfolio website showcasing my **skills, education, projects, Certifications and resume**.
+A modern, responsive, and visually appealing personal portfolio website showcasing my **skills, education, projects,Achivements, Certifications and resume**.
 Built using **HTML, CSS, and JavaScript**, with smooth animations, and mobile responsiveness.

 ---